 Applying for a fee concession

-To receive a concession on your tuition fees:
+To receive a concession on your tuition fees, follow these steps.

 - The date of the card must cover the start date of the course (first unit start date).

-- the concession card must be applied to the enrolment by the invoice due date or the first unit start date, whichever date is later.
+- The concession card must be provided by the invoice due date or the first unit start date, whichever date is later.

 You must present your concession card each academic year and for any additional enrolment.

 Under the Indigenous Completions Initiative, Aboriginal and Torres Strait Islander students pay only the concession rate equivalent to 20% of the VET tuition fee for government subsidised training at any level, including at Diploma and above.

 Indigenous students and full-time Indigenous apprentices may access ABSTUDY payments through the Australian Government.
 ABSTUDY helps students who are studying with costs such as:

 - fares to travel to your place of study each term or semester if you need to study away from home

 - prescription medicine.

 Moondani Balluk at Victoria University provides help, advice and support to prospective Aboriginal and Torres Strait people applying for a course.

 Phone: +61 3 9919 4914